Other General Information

 A graduate student holding an appointment as a graduate assistant performs part-time work for the University as determined by the department or unit involved.
 A student holding admission to a graduate degree or certification program is eligible for appointment as a graduate assistant.
 Payment is on a bi-weekly basis and a student with a full-time graduate assistant position is expected to perform a maximum of 20 hours of work per week.
 In most cases, tuition fellowships are also offered.
 Summer appointments may also be available.
 A student receiving a partial assistantship (one-half) receives a stipend in proportion to the kind of assistantship awarded and has a service requirement of similar proportion.

 - The student must have been admitted to a graduate degree or certificate program under a regular admission status.

 - The student must have completed requirements for the baccalaureate degree prior to the first semester of the appointment year.

-- International students who may be considered for appointments as assistants or fellows as indicated above must meet the criteria of 1, 2, and 3, and possess a valid passport and appropriate Visa at the time of award and be in good standing and in compliance with U.S Homeland Security and U.S. immigration laws and regulations.
+- International students who may be considered for appointments as assistants or fellows as indicated above must meet the above criteria and possess a valid passport and appropriate Visa at the time of award and be in good standing and in compliance with United States Homeland Security and United States immigration laws and regulations.

-The Guidelines for Graduate Assistantships are available on the web at http://www1.indstate.edu/sogs/finance_cost.htm
+The Guidelines for Graduate Assistantships are available on the College of Graduate and Professional Studies Web site.

 A number of appointments as University fellows may be available each year to qualified graduate students.
 These fellowships allow the recipient to pursue a full-time course of study with no obligation to the University other than to maintain a high level of academic performance.
-A student holding admission to a Ph.D., Psy.D, or M.F.A. program is eligible for appointment as a University fellow.
+A student holding admission to a doctor of philosphy, doctor of psychology or masters of fine arts program is eligible for appointment as a University fellow.
 The standards for graduate assistantships also apply to graduate fellowships.